 Kids in the Woods

-The creek erosion study gives students an opportunity to learn firsthand about creek erosion and deposition.
-Donning rubber boots, students get into the water to measure the width and the depth of transects set up along a section of a creek in nearby Loblolly Woods Nature Park.
-Using this data, students graph out stream profiles and compare them to the previous year’s profiles.
+The creek erosion observation study gives students an opportunity to learn firsthand about creek weathering, erosion, and deposition.
+Students go to the creek and observe changes over time due to erosion and deposition.
 This kind of outdoor learning can help students grasp abstract concepts such as erosion and deposition.

 Volunteering is a great way to get involved with this program.
-If you would like more information about volunteer opportunities, please contact the program coordinator at: firstname.lastname@example.org.
+If you would like more information about volunteer opportunities, please contact Christine Floyd if you’re interested.